Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Timberwolves

 - Gordon has taken 11.2 shots per game this season and made 6.3 per game, which account for 10.7% and 12.0%, respectively, of his team's total.

-- He's taken 2.5 threes per game, or 6.8% of his team's shots from beyond the arc this season.
+- He's attempted 2.5 threes per game, or 6.8% of his team's shots from beyond the arc this season.

 - Gordon's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Timberwolves are one of the league's fastest, ranking seventh with 104 possessions per contest.

-- On defense, the Timberwolves have given up 115.8 points per game, which is 18th-best in the NBA.
+- Defensively, the Timberwolves are ranked 18th in the league, giving up 115.8 points per game.

-- On the boards, the Timberwolves have given up 44.7 rebounds per game, which puts them 22nd in the league.
+- The Timberwolves are the 22nd-ranked team in the league, allowing 44.7 rebounds per game.

-- The Timberwolves give up 25 assists per game, 10th-ranked in the league.
+- The Timberwolves allow 25 assists per game, 10th-ranked in the league.

-- The Timberwolves are the 16th-ranked squad in the NBA at allowing threes, conceding 12.3 made 3-pointers per game.
+- Looking at 3-pointers, the Timberwolves have allowed 12.3 makes per game, 16th in the league.

 Aaron Gordon vs. the Timberwolves